MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/enhanced-session-mode.md

 RDP/Enhanced Session mode:

-* Makes virtual machines resizeable and high DPI aware.
+* Makes virtual machines resizable and high DPI aware.
 * Improves virtual machine integration
-  * shared clipboard
+  * Shared clipboard
-  * file sharing via drag drop and copy paste
+  * File sharing via drag drop and copy paste
 * Allows device sharing
   * Microphone/Speakers
-  * most USB devices
+  * USB devices
   * Data disks (including C:)
-  * Printersr
+  * Printers

 This article shows you how to see your session type, enter enhanced session mode, and configure your session settings.

 ## Share drives and devices

-All of Enhanced Session Mode's device sharing capabilities are hidden inside this inconspicuous connection window that pops up when you connect to a virtual machine:
+Enhanced Session Mode's device sharing capabilities are hidden inside this inconspicuous connection window that pops up when you connect to a virtual machine:

 ![](media/esm-default-view.png)